BurntSushi/blog/content/post/unwrap.md

 ## What is my position?

 I think it's useful to state up front a number of my positions on error handling and panicking.
-This way, you know exactly where I'm coming from.
+This way, readers know exactly where I'm coming from.

 * Panicking should not be used for error handling in either applications or libraries.
 * It is possibly acceptable to use panicking for error handling while prototyping, in tests, benchmarks and documentation examples.
 * If a Rust program panics, then it signals a bug in the program.
+That is, correct Rust programs don't panic.
 * There is always a way to assign "blame" as to the fault of the panic.
 It's either the fault of the function that panicked, or the fault of the caller of that function.
 * Outside of domains that need to use formal methods (or similar) to prove the correctness of their programs, it is impossible or impractical to move every invariant into the type system.
-* Therefore, when runtime invariants arise, you have a few choices:
+* Therefore, when runtime invariants arise, one has a few choices:
-  1. You can make the function partial by causing it to panic on some subset of inputs (i.e., a precondition violation).
+  1. One can make the function partial by causing it to panic on some subset of inputs (i.e., a precondition violation).
 In this case, if the function panics, then the bug is in the caller.
   2. Assume the invariant is never broken and panic when it is (i.e., an